openbmc/hiomapd/README.md

 		V2:
 		Args 0-1: LPC bus address of window (blocks)
 		Args 2-3: Actual window size (blocks)
+		Args 4-5: Actual window location as offset into flash (blocks)
 	Notes:
 		Window location is always given as an offset into flash as taken from the start of flash - that is it is an absolute